algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 ### 1.2.1 Primary Objective

-The primary objective is to ensure that the project in its entirety meets the full requirements defined in the functional specifications and fit metrics for each quality requierement.
+The primary objective is to ensure that the project in its entirety meets the full requirements defined in the functional specifications and fit metrics for each quality requirement.

-Any changes, additions, or deletion to the requirements document, Functional Specification, or Technical Specification will be documented and tested at the highest level of quality allowed within the remaining time of the project and within the ability of the test team.
+Any changes, additions, or deletions to the requirements document, Functional Specification, or Technical Specification will be documented and tested at the highest level of quality allowed within the remaining time of the project and within the ability of the test team.

 ### 1.2.2 Secondary Objective